emdiazsal83/emdiazsal83.github.io/_posts/2024-05-31-MLcausality.md

 bibliography: 2024-05-31-MLcausality.bib
 ---

-Test.
+Test2.
 Machine learning (ML), and statistics, is, in essence, a field dealing with estimating probability distributions from data.
 It is used within causal inference as a tool for learning observed probability distributions, or properties of these, to learn a directed acyclic graph (DAG, causal discovery) or estimate an interventional distribution (cause-effect estimation).
-Since causal inference is, in effect, a language that may be used to describe the changes a system may endure and articulate how these may impact the probability distribution of the system, there are many interesting links with subfields of machine learning which deal with the problem of learning from data generated in such changing environments <d-cite key="causalML"></d-cite><d-cite key="causality4ML"></d-cite> [Kaddour et al., 2022, Schölkopf, 2022].
+Since causal inference is, in effect, a language that may be used to describe the changes a system may endure and articulate how these may impact the probability distribution of the system, there are many interesting links with subfields of machine learning which deal with the problem of learning from data generated in such changing environments <d-cite key="causalML"></d-cite><d-cite key="causality4ML"></d-cite>.

 Generalisability and robustness in ML deal with learning a probability distribution from observed data that is valid for unobserved data.
 Insofar as any changes in the data are caused by a changing underlying generating mechanism, causality gives the language to articulate these changes and decide which parts, or factors, of the probability distribution need changing.
-With regard to changes resulting from differing sampling procedures, more recent developments <d-cite key="BareinboimandPearl2016"></d-cite> [Bareinboim and Pearl, 2016] also provide the necessary language to reason about what aspects of the probability distribution change and which don’t.
+With regard to changes resulting from differing sampling procedures, more recent developments <d-cite key="BareinboimandPearl2016"></d-cite> also provide the necessary language to reason about what aspects of the probability distribution change and which don’t.